-I know it sounds harsh, but killing the different Firekeepers for their souls, benefits you in a huge way.
-During the course of the game, you will encounter 3 Firekeepers: Anastacia of Astora in the Firelink Shrine, Quelaag’s sister in Quelaag’s Domain, and Darkmoon Knightress in Anor Londo.
+I know it sounds harsh, but killing the different Firekeepers for their souls, hugely benefits you.
+During the game, you will encounter 3 Firekeepers: Anastacia of Astora in the Firelink Shrine, Quelaag’s sister in Quelaag’s Domain, and Darkmoon Knightress in Anor Londo.

-If all are killed, they will each drop a Firekeeper soul, of which you can upgrade your estus flask level to get more health from each flask.
-Keep in mind that when you kill them, you cannot sit at their corresponding bonfire or warp away from them.
+If all are killed, they will each drop a Firekeeper soul, of which you can upgrade your Estus flask level to get more health from each flask.
+Remember that when you kill them, you cannot sit at their corresponding bonfire or warp away from them.

-The max level that you can attain from them is estus flask +7, which in total is 7 Firekeeper souls.
-There are only 7 Firekeeper souls in each playthrough, but most likely you will use one to revive Anastacia once Knight Lautrec kills her.
+The maximum level you can attain from them is estus flask +7, which is 7 Firekeeper souls.
+There are only 7 Firekeeper souls in each playthrough, but most likely, you will use one to revive Anastacia once Knight Lautrec kills her.

 Play the Artorias of the Abyss DLC

-The way to start the DLC is to go to the Darkroot Basin, and kill the hydra that is in the large body of water.
-After you beat it, go to the Duke’s Archives bonfire and kill the ice golem that is near the entrance.
+The way to start the DLC is to go to the Darkroot Basin and kill the hydra that is in the large body of water.
+After you beat it, go to the Duke’s Archives bonfire and kill the ice golem near the entrance.
 You will receive a broken pendant, in which a golden golem will spawn in a cave near where you killed the hydra.

 Once you kill the golden golem, the Dusk of Oolacile will appear and talk to you.
-Now return back to the cave, and a small portal will appear to take you to the DLC
+Now return to the cave, and a small portal will appear to take you to the DLC.

 Farm for rare weapons and armor

-There are many items that you will probably want to get, but you have to farm enemies to do it.
-If you ever try to farm for anything, do it in NG+ because it is going to be the easiest NG to do it on.
+You will probably want to get many items, but you have to farm enemies to do it.
+If you ever try to farm for anything, do it in NG+ because it will be the easiest NG to do it on.

-Sometimes it can be frustrating to farm for certain things, but it is best to do it when the enemies are the easiest so you have a better time doing it.
-Farming early will certainly pay off in the end when you want to try a new weapon or build.
+Sometimes it can be frustrating to farm for certain things, but it is best to do it when the enemies are the easiest, so you have a better time doing it.
+Farming early will certainly pay off when you want to try a new weapon or build.

 Collect all Titanite slabs

-Titanite slabs are probably the rarest upgrade material in the entire game because there are only a few you can find in the game world.
-A Titanite slab allows for a player to upgrade a standard weapon to +15, a lightning weapon to +5, and standard armor to +10.
+Titanite slabs are probably the rarest upgrade material in the game because there are only a few you can find in the game world.
+A Titanite slab allows a player to upgrade a standard weapon to +15, a lightning weapon to +5, and a standard armor to +10.

 Helping out other players

 The best way to have fun in Dark Souls Remastered is to join someone’s world and help them if they need it.
-All you have to do it get a white sign soapstone, and use it in an open area where it can be easily seen by another player in their world.
+All you have to do is get a white sign soapstone and use it in an open area where another player can easily see it in their world.

-When they see the summon sign, they have two options, to summon you into their world so you can help them get through and beat the boss or just walk away and do nothing.
-There were many time when I put a sign down and did not get summoned because their was no one to activate it.
+When they see the summon sign, they have two options: summon you into their world so you can help them get through and beat the boss, or just walk away and do nothing.
+There were many times when I put a sign down and did not get summoned because there was no one to activate it.

-There are those people who are not really good at the game and need the help, or they could be doing an easy playthrough with summoning.
-It does not really matter what they are doing as long as you help them with whatever they need.
+Some people are not good at the game and need help, or they could be doing an easy playthrough with summoning.
+What they are doing does not matter if you help them with whatever they need.
 If you are going to do this, do it before NG+.

 Get a good divine weapon